Probiotics For Chickens: Keeps Your Flock's Gut Healthy

 • Assist with production characteristics such as egg size and growth.

-For example, many users of a liquid poultry probiotic have noted not only well-formed and apparently odorless droppings, but also an increase in appetite, way, and recovery using antibiotics.
+For example, many users of a liquid poultry probiotic have noted not only well-formed and apparently odorless droppings but also an increase in appetite, weight, and recovery using antibiotics.

-Probiotics can be thought of as a natural gut tonic: “good bacteria plus fermented acids” in the diet of your chickens.
+Probiotics can be thought of as a natural gut tonic: “beneficial bacteria plus fermented acids” in the diet of your chickens.

 When and How Often to Give Probiotics To Chickens

 Because probiotics can help maintain balance, they are most beneficial when your birds encounter gut stress.
-Good times to use probiotics include:
+Good times to use probiotics include the following:

 Starting chicks: